Monitor Web Apps in Azure App Service

 App Service Web Apps provide monitoring functionality for Standard and Premium App Service plans via the Monitor management page.
 The Monitor management page provides performance statistics for a web app as described below.

-In the Azure portal, from the web app's page, click the Monitor tab to display the Monitor management page.
+In the classic portal, from the web app's page, click the Monitor tab to display the Monitor management page.
 By default the chart on the Monitor page displays the same metrics as the chart on the Dashboard page.

 To view additional metrics for the web app, click Add Metrics at the bottom of the page to display the Choose Metrics dialog box.